Julian Castro admits Hatch Act 'mistake,' calls for Kellyanne Conway's termination, in Fox News Town Hall

 The Hatch Act is a federal law that limits the political activities of certain federal employees.
 In 2016, "OSC concluded that Secretary Castro violated the Hatch Act by advocating for and against Presidential candidates," the watchdog wrote in a letter to Obama.
 "Secretary Castro’s statements during [a televised] interview impermissibly mixed his personal political views with official agency business despite his efforts to clarify that some answers were being given in his personal capacity."

+Castro was responding to a question from Katie Couric in an interview that focused on HUD policy before pivoting to the then-upcoming 2016 presidential race.

+"Now, taking off my HUD hat for a second and just speaking individually, it is very clear that Hillary Clinton is the most experienced, thoughtful, and prepared candidate for President that we have this year," Castro told Couric.

-The Obama White House took no action.
-Castro, pressed by Baier, argued that his case was different from Conway's.
+The Obama White House took no action, and OSC did not recommend Castro's termination.
+Castro, pressed by Baier, argued that his case was different from Conway's, primarily because his violation was an isolated episode that he tried to learn from.

 "Instead of saying, 'Look, I'm going to take these efforts to make sure that doesn't happen again,'" Castro said, "she said, 'To hell with that, I'm going to do it.'"

-Castro added that Conway's lack of remorse was disqualifying: "Because she repeatedly violated it, even though she was told it was a violation, she should be removed from office."
+Castro added that Conway's apparent lack of remorse was disqualifying: "Because she repeatedly violated it, even though she was told it was a violation, she should be removed from office."

 Baier and MacCallum also pushed for Castro to explain his condemnation of Trump's recent statement that he would accept foreign political opposition research if offered.
 In 2017, Brian Fallon, a former Clinton campaign spokesperson, told The Washington Post that foreign-generated opposition research was a normal part of the political process.